 A good friend of mine once said, “The best way to grow is to over-obligate your abilities.”
 Having talked to some known and unknown people in the moto-world, this is a common thread.
 Everyone who does this has at least one moment where they say to themselves, “What the hell am I doing this for?”
 Knowing where you want a project to go and getting it there can be frustrating for sure.
 Add to that the restrictions of working within the confines of what you can afford and the equipment and skills you have on hand?
-That frustration can be downright crippling.
+That frustration can be exhausting and downright crippling.

 The latest challenge for me has been building an exhaust set-up for the Assless Grasshopper project here at Other Life Cycles.
 This is something that until recently seemed kinda out on the edge of my abilities.
 I mean, I can weld well enough with my trusty Hobart Handler 140 in the garage.
 And I have the skills to measure and cut things accurately.
 I even have the patience to work slowly when I am in new territory.
 But even with all of that, I found myself pretty convinced my custom exhaust building would end in disaster.